3DMIN/3DMIN.github.io/_build/bellow.md

 *spread liquid latex on surface evenly*

 ![]({{ page.imagedir }}/IMG_1925.jpg)
-*the more diagonal you hold the rubber spreader the easier you can spread the latex into the mosquito netting*
+*the more diagonal you hold the rubber spreader the easier you can spread the latex into the mosquito net*

 ![]({{ page.imagedir }}/IMG_1578.jpg)
 *take care of the edges, they should be fully covered by latex.*